rocapp/qbittorrent-search-plugins/How-to-write-a-search-plugin.md

 All you need is some motivation and some knowledge of [Python language](https://www.python.org). \
 And it would be a good idea to follow style guide: [PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) \
-**The minimum supported python version is specified [here](https://github.com/qbittorrent/qBittorrent/blob/master/INSTALL#L21-L23), make sure your plugin can work with it.**
+**The minimum supported python version is specified [here](https://github.com/qbittorrent/qBittorrent/blob/master/INSTALL#L21-L23), make sure your plugin can work with it and every later versions.**

 # INDEX
 ## [Plugins Specification](https://github.com/qbittorrent/search-plugins/wiki/How-to-write-a-search-plugin#plugins-specification-1)